marnelfr/udemy.react/README.md

 **So why should we use Redux instead of React Context ?** Here are some React context potential
 disadvantages:
-- We can have a complex setup, and managing state with React context can become quite complex because in very large application, using context, we can end up with code like this:
+- We can have a complex setup, and managing state with React context can become quite complex because in very large application, using context, we can end up with codes like this:
 `````javascript
 return (
   <AuthContextProvider>